wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

   })
 ```

  Because ChatGPT takes a few seconds to generate a response, the API gives a stream of data which is shown to the user incrementally (think about how [ChatGPT](https://chat.openai.com) gives you a word-by-word response).
-However, dealing with streams in this context is more complicated than necessary, so you are encourage this pre-provided snippet of code.
+However, dealing with streams in this context is more complicated than necessary, so you are encourage this pre-provided snippet of code.[^4]

 ```javascript
 async function getResponse(chatHistory){